As Adopted: February 24, 2003

 MEETINGS

 SECTION 1.
-The reorganization meeting of the Committee will be held in years that committeepersons are elected.
-The incumbent county chairman shall, within 60 days after the primary election held in such years, call a meeting of the Committee for the purpose of reorganization.
+An organization meeting of the Committee will be held in years that committeepersons are elected.
+The incumbent chairman shall, within 60 days after the primary election held in such years, call a meeting of the Committee for the purpose of organization.
 Such meeting shall be convened within Perry County at a time designated by the incumbent chairman.
-At such reorganization meeting, the Committee shall elect a chairman and other officers, as outlined in Article III, to serve until the next reorganization meeting.
+At the organization meeting, the Committee shall elect a chairman and other officers, as set forth in Article III, Section 1, to serve until the next organization meeting.

 ARTICLE VI